pixe71/pixe71/README.md

 - 🔧 [PassWordManager C#](https://github.com/pixe71/PassWord-Manager) – A simple and secure password manager built in C#, allowing users to locally store, retrieve, and manage their credentials.
 - 🌐 IT hosting company and network installation and administration services
+- 👥 Create an organization of people who work in IT to carry out open source projects and help certain projects

 ---